Background

 Research Summary

 My research focuses on the development of attentional control and those underlying attentional difficulties, from their neural correlates to their outcomes on emerging cognitive abilities.
 It is important because attention influences how we learn and behave in everyday situations, and it is particularly relevant in the classroom.
-Many developmental disorders are characterised by attention difficulties, and I aim to understand how they are similar, how they differ, and how difficulties matter to learning.
+Attention differences are a hallmark of early cognitive development, and many developmental conditions are characterised by attention differences and difficulties.
+Therefore, I aim to understand how these differences matter to learning.

-Understanding these questions involves combining the study of typical attentional control with research on neurodevelopmental disorders of attention that affect molecular pathways and neural circuits involved in attentional control development: 1) disorders with a well-defined genetic aetiology (e.g., fragile X syndrome, Williams syndrome, Down syndrome, sex chromosomal trisomies); and 2) complex behavioural syndromes of mixed aetiology (e.g., AD/HD).
-Ultimately, this work is of interest both to basic neuroscience and, most importantly, to the families and individuals who are affected by these disorders.
+Understanding these questions involves combining the study of typical attentional control with research on conditions that affect molecular pathways and neural circuits involved in attentional control development.
+It requires collaborating with individuals and families with 1) conditions with a well-defined genetic aetiology (e.g., fragile X syndrome, Williams syndrome, Down syndrome, sex chromosomal trisomies); 2) complex conditions of mixed aetiology and neurodivergent communities (autism, ADHD).
+Ultimately, this work is of interest both to basic neuroscience and, most importantly, to the families and individuals with whom we work.